DHRI-Curriculum/NLTK_DHRI/lessons.md

 ```

 A very different list of words is produced.
 This list is shorter than the list produced by the lemmatizer, but is also less accurate, and some of the words will completely change their meaning (like 'berry' becoming 'berri').

+## Evaluation

+Check all sentences below that are correct:

+- Both Stemming and Lemmatizing are far from perfect, so they must be used with caution.

+- There is no obvious best choice between Stemmers and Lemmatizers, so the best way to go is experimenting and seeing what results better fit your goals.

 # Data cleaning: results